selectize/selectize.js/docs/api.md

 	</tr>
 	<tr>
 		<td valign="top"><code>clear(silent)</code></td>
 		<td valign="top">Resets / clears all selected items from the control.
-If `silent` is truthy, no change event will be fired on the original input.</td>
+If <code>silent</code> is truthy, no change event will be fired on the original input.</td>
 	</tr>
 	<tr>
 		<td valign="top"><code>getItem(value)</code></td>